3MFConsortium/spec_displacement/3MF Displacement Extension.md

 A \<normvectorgroup> element acts as a container for normalized vectors properties.
 The order of these elements forms an implicit 0-based index that is referenced by the \<disp2dcoords> element.

 To avoid integer overflows, a texture coordinate group MUST contain less than 2^31 disp2dcoords.

+**id** - Specifies a unique identifier for this displacement resource.

 ### 2.3.1 NormVector
 Element **\<normvector>**